CJBR-97/CJBR-97.github.io/docs/atomicblender.md

 </figure>

 <p>
-4. In the render window at the top left of the screen is an option **'Image' --> 'Save as'**, which will allow you to save the render in your preferred file type and location.
+4. In the render window at the top left of the screen is an option <b>'Image' --> 'Save as'</b>, which will allow you to save the render in your preferred file type and location.
 If your camera is too close to the target you can close the viewport render window and adjust the camera before trying again.
 </p>

 <figure>